 Our favorite Destinations for Northern Lights

-Abisko National Park – The little outpost of Abisko is about as far north as you can get in Sweden, and in recent years it’s become a real mecca for aurora spotters.
+Abisko National Park – Located in the heart of Swedish Lapland, Abisko is a 77 km2 national park renowned for its natural beauty, wildlife and for being a hot spot for outdoor activities year-round.
+The little outpost of Abisko is about as far north as you can get in Sweden, and in recent years it’s become a real mecca for aurora spotters.

 Sodankylä – This is the location of the historical landmark, Finland’s National Observatory of Northern Lights.
 Therefore a pretty great place for viewing!